 Dry, moderately damaged hair benefits from a deeply nourishing system that replenishes depleted moisture.
 We like the lightweight feel we still get after using Dove Intensive Repair Shampoo and Conditioner.
 This duo can also help prevent split ends.
 In addition, colored hair should also be on the lookout for hair care products with little to no sulfates.
 Also, this system will help prolong their color vibrancy.
 Nexxus Color Assure Shampoo is both sulfate- and silicone-free.
 When used with the Color Assure Conditioner, helps extend the integrity of your new shade while providing softness and moisture.

-Curly hair, particularly African-American hair, also falls under the very dry spectrum.
 Because the rule of thumb is that the curlier the hair, the drier it is (i.e. the harder it is for scalp oils to reach the ends).
-So, tailor to your curl level—see here to figure out which category you fall under—and choose hair care products that give you moisture and curl definition.
+So, tailor to your curl level and choose hair care products that give you moisture and curl definition.
 We love TRESemmé Botanique Curl Hydration Shampoo and Conditioner.
 And it’s worth noting that this system has shea butter which deeply moisturizes your strands.
 Not only that, but it also helps retain curls’ natural shape and bounce!